 The Company initiated a restructuring plan in 2019 to transition manufacturing from its Tianjin, China facility to contract manufacturers in China and to the Company's Bloomingdale, Illinois facility due to uncertainties with its Tianjin facility lease and also to optimize the cost structure of the antenna product line and create flexibility in antenna manufacturing.
 For the year ended December 31, 2021, the Company incurred restructuring expenses of \$0.1 million for employee severance and benefits related to the separation of 16 employees.
 During the first quarter 2022, the Company completed the manufacturing transition, and in April 2022, the Company vacated the Tianjin manufacturing facility and relocated a small team of employees associated with sourcing, quality, and local customer support in a new leased facility in Tianjin, China.
-For the year ended December 31, 2022, the Company incurred restructuring expenses of \$1.3 million for employees severance costs were paid from the Company's cash in its China bank accounts.
+For the year ended December 31, 2022, the Company incurred restructuring expenses of \$1.3 million for employee severance and benefits related to the separation of 78 employees.
+Severance costs were paid from the Company's cash in its China bank accounts.
 See Note 8 for additional information on the Tianjin lease.